Introduction: Simple Soldering /helping Hands Station

 2. Alligator clips, or back in them hippie days (roach clips).
 Probably don't want to go to big here crush what your soldering.
 I also used the clips off the ends of a cheap battery tester.
 Note they have pinching power.
 So i used the rubber gips off the handles to put on the mouth.
 Grip and a bit of padding.
 Nice to the colors can distinguish between pos and neg for your project.

-4. Old AAA or AA batteries if your of the wealthy descent $10 rolls of quarters hehe kidding.
+4. Old AAA or AA batteries, if your of the wealthy descent you could use $10 rolls of quarters hehe kidding.
 Would work fantastic tho.
 And be worth like $65.

 Ok i lied on the blinking and missing.
 More of a eyes closed for a good snooze.
 Would be more like it.